Loading organizations...

 Key people at Matchbook.

-Matchbook was founded by Pedro Torres Picón (Re-founder and CEO).
+Matchbook was founded in 2009 by Pedro Torres Picón (Re-founder and CEO).

 Key people at Matchbook.

-Matchbook was founded by Pedro Torres Picón (Re-founder and CEO).
+Matchbook was founded in 2009 by Pedro Torres Picón (Re-founder and CEO).

 Matchbook Capital is the corporate venture capital arm of Swisher, focused on investing in and acquiring innovative brands and products for adult consumers, particularly in emerging categories like regulated cannabinoids, experiential platforms, and consumer packaged goods (CPG).[1][2][3]
 Its mission centers on providing strategic capital, access to over 250,000 retail partners, robust ecommerce capabilities, and tailored operational support to help founders scale in competitive markets, fostering symbiotic partnerships beyond traditional funding.[1][2][3]
 Key sectors include federally legal cannabinoid opportunities, community-building experiences, and CPG innovations, with a strong emphasis on test, build, and scaling-stage companies.[2][3]
 In the startup ecosystem, it leverages Swisher's dominant distribution network to drive retail placement and growth for visionary businesses, positioning itself as a disruptive alternative to conventional corporate venture models.[1][2][3]